mxc-commons/MxcQitoo/README.md

 - **probe** - `qitoo::probe` works exactly as `qi::hold`.
 Other than `qi::hold` does `qitoo::probe` not require to
   implement swap for the ast containers.
-This convenience gets payed for with runtime, because `probe` does lookahead parsing to work.
+This convenience gets payed for with runtime and possibly increased buffering requirements, because `probe` does lookahead parsing to work.
 Usage:

         qitoo::probe[parser-expression]